 A New Simple Volume Wizard opens.
 Click Next to begin setting up a new partition.

 Specify the size of the partition you want to create, and click then Next.
-Partition or Volume Size is size is the maximum capacity in MB of the drive.
+Partition or Volume Size is the maximum capacity in MB of the drive.
 By default, it will create a partition to use up the entire space on the drive.

-If you want to create multiple partitions on the drive, you’ll have to specify an amount that doesn’t use up the entire space on the hard drive.
+To create multiple partitions on the drive, you’ll have to specify an amount that doesn’t use up the entire space on the hard drive.

 Select a drive letter for your new partition, and click the Next button.